The Course Architects of Pebble Beach Golf Links

 In 1920, MacKenzie wrote Golf Architecture and moved permanently to the U.S. where he designed Augusta National Golf Club and Cypress Point Club, among others.
 His second book, The Spirit of St. Andrews, was published posthumously in 1995.

 The New 5th Hole

-Golf legend Jack Nicklaus designed the new 5th hole on a parcel of prime oceanfront land that Pebble Beach Company had wanted to re-acquire for 80 years.
+In 1998, golf legend Jack Nicklaus designed the new 5th hole on a parcel of prime oceanfront land that Pebble Beach Company had wanted to re-acquire for 80 years.
 It opened in November of that year to much critical acclaim.

 The New Millennium